 The following essay topic analysis examines the University of California, Los Angeles, Anderson School of Management (UCLA / Anderson) MBA admissions essays.
 The UCLA MBA essays are for the 2020-2021 admissions season.
 You can also review essay topic analyses for additional leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 UCLA MBA Essays & Analysis 2020-2021

-Let’s take a closer look at the UCLA MBA essays.
+Let’s take a closer look at the essays.

-Are there any extenuating circumstances in your profile about which the Admissions Committee should be aware?
-Please use your best judgment.
+No preference is given in the evaluation process to those who choose to respond to this optional essay, so please use your best judgment: Are there any extenuating circumstances in your profile about which the Admissions committee should be aware?
 (250 words maximum)

 Clear Admit Resources

 Thanks for reading our analysis of this year’s UCLA / Anderson MBA essay topics.
 As you work on your UCLA / Anderson MBA essays and application, we encourage you to consider all of Clear Admit’s UCLA / Anderson offerings: